 If the foam is very light in color, the coffee may be under-extracted, so you might try elsewhere for your caffeine fix.

 Fortunately, well-crafted coffee is becoming easier to find all around the world.
 Armed with a little knowledge (and some helpful coffee lingo), you’ll know how to spot a gem in your local neighborhood.
-Happy hunting!
+And you can start brewing it correctly at home, with the right tools and ingredients!
+Good beans, a strong grinder, and a top-rated espresso machine are all amazing gift options, by the way.

 What do you look for in a new coffee shop?
 Let us know in the comments!